Cripps Pink: Mutations

 Rosy Glow and Lady in Red have been accepted by APAL and Pink Lady America into the Pink Lady business model, allowing fruit of the improved variety, which meets the Pink Lady quality criteria, to be sold as Pink Lady brand apples.
-In general, the improved selections produce apples with a larger area of blush.
-The benefit of higher colour is the potential of higher packouts, and better fruit colour in hotter growing areas.
-The earlier-maturing strains also allow growing regions to expand, as crops can be grown without fear of losing the crop to winter freeze.
+In general, the improved selections produce apples with a larger area of blush and/or earlier maturity.
 Pink Lady America has also accepted the early clones listed as PLMAS98 (Maslin) and PLBAR B1 (Barnsby) as well as Ruby Pink and PLFOG99 into their business model for the Pink Lady brand.